Last updated on 2026-02-09

 - Manufacturing Technician: Works in production settings, assisting in the setup and operation of machinery and equipment.

-- Quality Control Inspector: Inspects and tests products to ensure they meet specified standards and regulations.
+- Quality Control Inspector: Inspects and tests products to ensure they meet specifications and quality standards.

-- Tool and Die Maker: Designs and fabricates tools, dies, and fixtures used in manufacturing processes.
+- Tool and Die Maker: Designs, fabricates, and repairs tools, dies, and fixtures used in manufacturing processes.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.